 Visit the Ang Thong Marine Park

 You can visit the Angthong Marine Park by arranging a boat tour at the Thong Sala pier.
-The archipelago is a national park made of 42 islands scattered in the Gulf of Thailand close to Samui and Koh Phangan.
+The archipelago is a national park made of 42 islands scattered in the Gulf of Thailand close to Samui and Phangan.
 It takes around 45 minutes for a one way boat trip to get to the Angthong Marine Park.
 The islands cover more than 100 square kilometers and consists of mountains, jungles and white sand beaches.
 There are also caves, waterfalls and lakes to explore on your trip.
 The area itself is protected and home to a wide variety of exotic animals.
 And if you’re into camping, you can even choose to camp the night on one of the islands by hiring a tent!

-Our top 3 beaches include Bottle beach in the Northern part of Koh Phangan.
+Our top 3 beaches on Koh Phangan include Bottle beach in the Northern part of the island.
 This hidden gem is an adventure to get to.
 But once you’re there you will be rewarded with a beautiful soft white sand (and mostly) empty beach.
 This spot is perfect for people who want a quiet beach and are in for an adventure to get there.
-We went all the way to the beach with the motorbike which had some challenges involved.
+We went all the way to Bottle beach with an off road motorbike which had some challenges involved.
 The road is very bumby with lots of holes.
 But Atiba is a very experienced motorbike driver so it was safe for us to choose this option.
 He has his motorbike and international drivers license and knows what to do with challenging steep unpaved roads.
 I wouldn’t recommend going down to Bottle beach if you’re not an experienced motorbike driver.
 So in that case you can hike to Bottle Beach via two different paths.
 In our complete guide about Bottle Beach, you will find all the information you need about the beach and hikes towards the beach.

 Get a massage